 The Actuarial Committee provides input to the actuarial services group in the areas of underlying trends, impacts of product reforms, and actuarial rate indication methodologies.
 The Rules and Rates Committee, consisting of representatives from members of the Association and the broker community, is charged with interpreting the current rules, recommending changes to the rules, and considering the proposed rate programs or changes thereto.
-Servicing carriers are responsible to be in compliance with approved FARM rates when underwriting the FARM's automobile insurance policies.
+Servicing carriers are responsible to be in compliance with approved FARM rates when underwriting automobile insurance policies on behalf of FARM members.

-The Association's Internal Audit and Enterprise Risk Management Department is responsible for conducting periodic underwriting audits on servicing carriers to ensure compliance with FARM rates and underwriting rules, and for reporting all non-compliance to the Association's Audit and Risk Committee, and all material non-compliance to the Board.
+The Association's Internal Audit Department is responsible for conducting periodic underwriting audits on servicing carriers to ensure compliance with FARM rates and underwriting rules, and for reporting all non-compliance to the Association's Audit and Risk Committee, and all material non-compliance to the Board.